Curious-r/OpenWrtBuildWorkflows/README.md

 ### Usage:

-Fork this repository, generate your workflow file from `template.yaml`.
+ Generate your workflow repo from this repository, generate your workflow file from `template.yaml`.
 You can rename the copy of `template.yaml` to any name you want, but remember that the file extension must be `.yaml` or `.yml`.

 In your workflow file, modify the content according to the annotations.
 Then you can startup the workflow manually or regularly.
-+ Select `Build OpenWrt` on the Actions page to run it manually.
++ Select the workflow name on the Actions page to run it manually.
 + For run regularly, you need to uncomment:
 ```
   schedule: